Kaiounet/commited-guides/github/07-semantic-versioning.md

 ## Coordinating Versions Across Microservices

-Since CommitEd uses microservices, each service can have its own version!
+Since CommitEd uses microservices (each in separate repository), each service can have its own version!

-### Approach 1: Independent Versioning (Recommended for you)
+### Approach 1: Independent Versioning (CommitEd Uses This)

 Each microservice versions independently:

 ```
 CommitEd main project:  v1.0.0
-├─ auth-service:       v1.2.0
+├─ auth-service:       v1.2.0       (Example services - use yours)
 ├─ user-service:       v1.0.1
 ├─ project-service:    v1.1.0
 └─ notification-service: v1.0.0
 ```

+**Note:** Service names are EXAMPLES.
+Replace with your actual service names.

 **Pros:**
 - Services evolve at their own pace